Gettysburg poster

 The inciting incident occurs at 30 minutes when Confederate forces encounter Union cavalry at Gettysburg.
 Buford realizes the battle will happen here, not where either army intended.
 The accidental collision disrupts all plans and locks both armies into a fight neither chose this ground for..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 60 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Lee commits to a full offensive despite Longstreet's objections and the absence of Stuart's cavalry.
+This indicates the protagonist's commitment to Lee commits to a full offensive despite Longstreet's objections and the absence of Stuart's cavalry.
 This irreversible decision locks the Army of Northern Virginia into a major engagement on unfavorable terms.
 The battle escalates beyond a skirmish into a pivotal confrontation., moving from reaction to action.

 At 122 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat Day Two: July 2nd.
 Confederate assault begins on the Union left flank.
 Hood is wounded, command structure fractures.
 The scope and horror of the battle becomes clear.
 False defeat: the Union line is being overwhelmed at multiple points.
 The stakes are now fully realized—this battle will determine the war's outcome., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 190 minutes (75% through) represents the emotional nadir.
 Here, Night of July 2nd.
 Lee orders Pickett's Charge despite Longstreet's strong objections.
 Longstreet knows this frontal assault against fortified positions will be a slaughter.
 The Confederate high command is divided.
 Armistead prepares to attack his old friend Hancock's position.
-The "whiff of death" hangs over the doomed charge., reveals the protagonist at their lowest point.
+The "whiff of death" hangs over the doomed charge., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 200 minutes initiates the final act resolution at 79% of the runtime.
 Lee gives the final order: "General Longstreet, let the batteries open."
 The massive artillery barrage begins.
 There is no turning back.
 Both sides commit to the decisive moment.
 The synthesis of all strategic and moral questions crystallizes into this single, terrible charge., demonstrating the transformation achieved throughout the journey.